 Let your kids keep track of all the different veggies they eat with this fun chart.

-We all know that vegetables are the opposite of poisonous and probably some of the best preventative medicine we could all use.
-So to borrow a concept from Mary Poppins, toss your roasted veggies with just a sprinkle of brown sugar or a drizzle of maple syrup.
+We all know that vegetables are the opposite of poisonous and probably some of the best preventative medicine we could use.
+So, to borrow a trick from Mary Poppins, toss your roasted veggies with just a sprinkle of brown sugar or a drizzle of maple syrup.
 Other things that might work are a vinaigrette, some yogurt or butter, a little lemon juice, a tomato sauce, or even ketchup.
 These will help make veggies much more palatable to kids and make it easier for them to try new things.

 For some this will be a relatively short process.
 For others, it might take a bit longer.
 You can do everything right and create an environment to promote healthy eating but some kids just naturally fall at the extreme ends of the food preferences spectrum.
+So don’t be discouraged!

 How to Roast Vegetables with Different Flavors